it-is-final/PokeG3ACE/ace_notes/ExitCodes/GrabACEBootstrap.md

     - Mail word 3 → RUBY
     - Mail word 5 → WANDERING
     - All other words should be left untouched
-2. A bad EGG should appear in Box 3, Slot 1, move it to Box 10, Slot 2 without using group selection
+2. A bad EGG should appear in Box 3, Slot 1, move it to Box 10, Slot 2 without using group selection.
 3. Write the following box names:
     ```
     Box  1: C .
 U n n F … o	[C.UnnF…o]